-They quickly found that Taranaki not only offered the pure, clear water and fertile soils required for their unique product, but it was also rich in business and community networks, collaboration and co-operation to help their business seed and grow.
+They quickly found that Taranaki not only offered the pure, clear water and fertile soils required for their unique product, but it was also rich in business and community networks, collaboration and co-operation, and the skills to help their business seed and grow.

 “The big advantage of Taranaki is the connections – people know people, who know people,” says Dave.

 “Our accountant introduced us to the person who provides our water, and our insurance agent introduced us to the person who is now growing our orris root.
 We met a valuable business development contact through a guy renting out a property, and from her husband we were put in touch with the guys from Rivet, who built our still – the largest spun dome copper still in New Zealand."

 Rivet recently completed their sixth still installation, and this is a growing area of their business.

 And even their waste has an impact.
 “From the design phase of the still to what happens after the gin has been enjoyed, we have always focused on waste reduction,” said the James’.